Jules Henry

 Jules Henry (November 29, 1904 - September 23, 1969) was an American anthropologist.

 After studies at the City College of New York, Henry earned his Ph.D. in anthropology from Columbia University in 1935.
 His classmates included Irving Goldman, Ruth Landes and Edward Kennard.
 His instructors at Columbia included Franz Boas and Margaret Mead.

 Henry lived with and mastered the language of the Kaingang natives of the highlands of southern Brazil.
 In writing about the experience, Henry married the then newly popular psychoanalytic notions of Sigmund Freud with the non-invasive, observational discipline of professional anthropology.
 The resulting monograph, Jungle People, was, as Henry himself put it, "the first anthropological monograph written from a psychoanalytic point of view."

 In 1936, Henry began an 18-month observational residence with the Pilaga natives of Argentina, which, as with his experience in Brazil, figures in his two books, both of which figured in the orthopsychiatry movement becoming popular at that time (orthopsychiatry is the psychiatric study, treatment, and prevention of emotional and behavioral problems, especially of those that arise during early development).

 According to Harold Gould, writing in the American Anthropologist in 1969, his experiences with people largely unexposed to Western, industrial culture led Henry "beyond the primitive band into the broader and more universal questions of how human behavior (indeed, the human condition) is transmitted from generation to generation and with what consequences."

 Afterwards, he was employed by the U.S. Department of Agriculture and Labor and held various teaching positions at the University of Chicago and in Mexico City.
-From 1947 to his death in 1969, Henry served as professor of sociology at Washington University in St. Louis.
+From 1947 to his death in 1969, Henry worked as professor of sociology at Washington University in St. Louis.